Skip to content

 .build()

-// Store a versioned snapshot
+Store versioned data

 const result = await corpus.stores.articles.put({